Complex multiplication cycles and Kudla-Rapoport divisors II: Integral models of unitary Shimura varieties

 \begin{proof} The Galois automorphism

 corresponds, under the bijection (\ref{hida labels}), to

 where $\mathfrak{s}$ is any fractional ideal representing the image of $\sigma$ under

-Of course this is identical to the formula for the Galois action on elliptic curves with complex multiplication; the details of the proof will appear in \cite{zavosh}.
+Of course this is identical to the formula for the Galois action on elliptic curves with complex multiplication; the details of the proof can be found in \cite{zavosh}.
 Both claims now follow by applying $\sigma$ throughout (\ref{cm degeneration}). \end{proof}

-There is an alternate way to parametrize the components of $\mathtt{Z}(\C)$.
-Suppose we start with a pair $\mathfrak{m} \subset \mathfrak{A}$ in which $\mathfrak{A}$ is a self dual Hermitian lattice of signature $(m,1)$, and $\mathfrak{m}$ is an isotropic direct summand of rank one.
+There is an alternate way to parametrize the components of $\partial\mathcal{M}^*_{(m,1)}(\C)$.
+Suppose we start with a pair $\mathfrak{m} \subset \mathfrak{A}$ in which $\mathfrak{A}$ is a self dual Hermitian lattice of signature $(m,1)$ and $\mathfrak{m}$ is an isotropic direct summand of rank one.
 A \emph{normal decomposition} of $\mathfrak{m} \subset \mathfrak{A}$ is an $\co_\kk$-module direct sum decomposition